-Latest Adoption or Version Capability Assessment: Administrati ve and Description Related to hazard mitigation planning and coordination Capability Entire Town or Selected Effective Responsi bility Changes Since Last Haz Mit Plan (2012) Future Improvements to Plans Date Technical participated.
+Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Effective Responsi bility Changes Since Last Haz Mit Plan (2012) Future Improvements to Plans undertaken in summer 2006.
+Webster also participated.
 It was the first drill held in a while.
 2012 was the last drill, with Webster, Penacook Rescue, Sheriffs, Office, Canterbury.
-Drill at school, room to room clearing.
-Areas with room to room clearing.
-Rescue and the Sheriff's Office, Town of Webster.
-Plan to do more scenario- based training with Canterbury 2016 PD OHRVs Equipment includes two OHRVs, which have been used for missing persons in remote locations for navigating terrain, and patrolling trails.
-Having this vehicle provides better access which may not have been possible and a higher level of life safety.
-The vehicle has a computer and GPS installed.
-A light trailer was also purchased Entire Town High Police Dept A Gator and Humvee were added to the PD fleet.
+Drill at school, room to room clearing. a school setting with room to room clearing.
+Elementary School with Penacook Rescue and the Sheriff's Office, Town of Webster.
+Plan to do more scenario- based training with Canterbury 2016 PD OHRVs Entire Town High Police Dept A Gator and Humvee were added to the PD fleet.
 Keep an eye on equipment availability from the military.
 A snowmobile is desirable.
 2017 FD/EMS Capital Area Fire Mutual Aid Regional Training Continual training (at least monthly) in regional incident command and response techniques and skill.
 Each town is required to host a drill once per year.
 Host town benefits with learning more than visitor towns.
 Entire Town, Region High Fire Dept Upgraded the dispatch center to SimulCast Ensure monthly training is made more user-friendly and includes more individual participation.
 21 certified 22 on call 22 staff FD Training and Certification Train twice a month, each of which is different: SCBA, high hazard areas, pumping water, pre-planned etc. Entire Town, High Fire Dept Supporting activity of the Department to the mitigation Plan Train professionally at the NH Fire Academy.
 Investigate burning buildings for training (controlled burning).
 5 mobile 18 portable 5 base FD Digital Radios FD received 14 portables, 5 mobiles, and 2 mobiles for personal vehicles, and received 5 mobiles and one base station from a2008 grant.
-Entire Town High Fire Dept Supporting activity of the Department to the mitigation Plan Continue to replace and upgrade radios 2017 FD Water Rescue Capabilities The Town has a boat to use for water rescue in response to the extreme flooding Boscawen experienced.
-More equipment was obtained to facilitate rescue during flooding conditions: trailer, ice rescue suits, ropes, personal flotation High Fire Dept The department has obtained new equipment and has conducted ice rescue trainings Continue to locate and take training related to water rescue, which is not easy to find or coordinate with volunteer schedules.
-Identify a new good location to insert boat on Contoocook River / Merrimack River
+Entire Town High Fire Dept Supporting activity of the Department to the mitigation Plan Continue to replace and upgrade radios 2017 FD Water Rescue Capabilities The Town has a boat to use for water rescue in Suncook River, Water bodies High Fire Dept The department has obtained new equipment and has conducted ice rescue trainings Continue to locate and take training related to water rescue, which is not easy to find or coordinate with volunteer schedules.
+Identify a new good location to insert boat on Contoocook